MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-command-line.md

 #ms.custom: ""
 ---

-# Command line installation for R Server 9.1 on Hadoop (CDH, HDP, MapR)
+# Command-line installation for R Server 9.1 on Hadoop (CDH, HDP, MapR)

 **Looking for the latest release?
 See [Machine Learning Server for Hadoop installation](machine-learning-server-hadoop-install.md)**